 Chancellor Sheri Everts speaks to the crowd during the second annual Founders Day Ceremony Sept.
 5, 2019.
 To Everts’ left is the new statue of Lillie Shull Dougherty.
 Visible behind the crowd is Founders Bell Pavilion.
 Photo by Marie Freeman

 At Founders Day 2019, the university dedicated two additions to the plaza: a commemorative statue of Lillie Shull Dougherty and Founders Bell Pavilion, an architectural reproduction of the roof line and bell steeple of Watauga Academy, the school that evolved into Appalachian State University.
-The pavilion houses one of Appalachian’s historic bells.
+The pavilion houses one of App State’s historic bells.

 How is it funded?

-With a portion of the university’s FY18 State Repair and Renovations (R&R) allocation.
+This project was funded with a portion of the university’s FY18 State Repair and Renovations (R&R) allocation.

 Who will benefit?